nenad-abramovic/trgovac/README.md

 # [Trgovac](https://trgovac.herokuapp.com)

-Documentation can be found on this [link](https://trgovac.herokuapp.com).
+Documentation can be found on this [link](https://trgovac.herokuapp.com) at the bottom of the page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).